Taylor Walls Player Props: Rays vs. Phillies

 Taylor Walls At The Plate

-- In 9.2% of his games this year, he has hit a long ball, and 2.8% of his trips to the dish.
+- In 9.1% of his games this year, he has homered, and 2.8% of his trips to the dish.

-- In 18 games this year (27.7%), Walls has picked up an RBI, and in four of those games (6.2%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Walls has had at least one RBI in 27.3% of his games this season (18 of 66), with two or more RBI four times (6.1%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.